bak1an/dotvim/README.md

 Get a slightly fancier vim when working on a remote server.

-See .vimrc itself  for details of what it has.
+See `.vimrc` itself  for details of what it has, `"the keys` section for useful keybinds.

 #### Requirements